By Deirdre Reynolds

 After a string of heartaches, Kylie, 47, is hoping she’ll finally be lucky in love with British actor Joshua Sasse, 28, whom she’s set to marry.

-Addressing their 19-year age gap on Australian TV show The Project recently, the pop star revealed: “There’s some mention of that
+Addressing their 19-year age gap on Australian TV show The Project recently, the pop star revealed: “There’s some mention of that [his age], but for whatever reason, people are pretty much leaving us to just get on with it.

 “I think the general consensus is that we kind of look right together.
 So even though on paper it might not look right, it just is right.”